Biography

 Her long-term practice of Ashtanga yoga led her to study classical Sanskrit and the textual traditions of yoga.
 This passion guided her to complete an MA in Textual Traditions of Yoga and Meditation at SOAS, University of London, in 2022, and she is now pursuing a part-time MA in Indology (specialising in Sanskrit) at the University of Hamburg.
 Regina describes her academic journey as “slow academia”—a deliberate and unhurried pursuit for the joy of learning.

-Now a full-time ceramic artist, Regina’s work reflects her interconnected interests in philology, identity, materiality, and the body.
+Now working full-time as a ceramic artist, Regina’s practice reflects a deep engagement with philology, identity, materiality, and the body.
 These influences converge in her sculptures, which explore the complexities of human existence.
+She is a resident artist at Culford Studio and has been featured in Artist Closeup magazine.
+Her work has been exhibited at ST.ART Gallery in Soho, at the Margate Ceramics Market at Turner Contemporary, Casa Ágape in Notting Hill, and One Paved Court Gallery in Richmond.
 She also teaches yoga and the history of yoga, incorporating critical and feminist approaches into her teaching.

 Artist Statement

-For me, working with clay is a way to collect and express unspoken emotions, creating a connection between my art and the deeper aspects of existence.
+Working with clay allows me to collect and materialise unspoken feelings, forging a connection between the physical and the more subtle layers of existence.

 I am interested in the materiality of the body, particularly how the body becomes both subject and object—marked, shaped, and redefined through physical and symbolic acts.